-The "Start from VLAN" input field let you select the starting point in the VLAN Table.
+The "VLAN" input fields let you select the starting point in the VLAN Table.
 Clicking the Refresh button will update the displayed table starting from that or the closest next VLAN Table match.
 The >> button will use the next entry of the currently displayed VLAN entry as a basis for the next lookup.
 When the end is reached the warning message is shown in the displayed table.
 Use the |<< button to start over.